Playlistr: Setup

 The best way to get started with a ColdBox application is to fire up CommandBox in your terminal, command line or shell.

-- cdinto the directory you want to build the app in.
-We've chosen- playlistr
+cdinto the directory you want to build the app in.
+We've chosenplaylistr- Fire up

 $ mkdir playlistr